Ngwaabanjong/DevOps-joinhere/Docker/dockerfiles/README.md

 1. **FROM**
     - this keyword specifies the base image from which to create the custom image.
 	- defines the image you want to use.
-	- Define the path of the image if it's on ECR, GitHub or Docker Hub.
+	- Define the path of the image if it's on ECR, Docker Hub.
     ``````
 	FROM ngwaabanjong/image-name      # this is my docker hub registry name/image
     ``````